-The Company has entered into various noncancelable operating lease agreements, primarily for office space, laboratory space, and vehicles, which expire over the next 2 to 4 years.
+The Company has entered into various noncancelable operating lease agreements, primarily for office space, laboratory space, and vehicles, which expire over the next two to four years.
 Minimum rent payments under operating leases are recognized on a straight-line basis over the term of the lease.
-Rent expense for operating leases for the three months ended March 31, 2019 and 2020, was \$2.0 million and \$2.1 million, respectively.
+Rent expense for operating leases was \$1.8 million and \$6.0 million, for the three and nine months ended September 30, 2020, respectively, and \$2.3 million and \$6.6 million, respectively, for the three and nine months ended September 30, 2019.